Lego RoboRiders

-Lego RoboRiders (stylized as LEGO RoboRiders) is a discontinued Lego theme launched in 2000, following the Throwbots/Slizers, and preceding Bionicle.
+Lego RoboRiders is a discontinued Lego theme launched in 2000, following the Throwbots/Slizers, and preceding Bionicle.

 A total of eleven sets were released, seven official sets and four promotional sets were released as part of the theme.
 Sponsored drinks cans, when exposed to cold temperatures, would reveal codes used to play an online game.
 RoboRiders is the last line of action toys created in the Lego Technic line before Bionicle.

 Types

 Power RoboRider

 The Power Lego toy figure resembles a yellow motorcycle.
 The features present on it include a crane, two plasma cannons that fire two small red LEGO pieces, and a wheel launcher.
 Both the toy and its corresponding realm are themed off of toxic waste, Power's realm resembling a post-apocalyptic city.

 Frost RoboRider

 Frost's Lego toy figure resembles a white and grey motorcycle.
 It also features a wheel launcher and ice launchers that fire poles made out of translucent blue plastic.
 The toy is themed after ice.
 Frost's realm is depicted as an arctic tundra with ice-themed obstacles and creatures.